 Dried and ground, candied, fresh–if you like ginger in your cookies you have come to the right place!
+Adding molasses to ginger yields a deeply flavorful cookie in this molasses ginger cookie recipe.
 Also, if you are looking for inspiration to get in the kitchen and start baking, check out what all of the hosting bloggers have made:

 - Ginger Curry Sugar Cookies from The Spiced Life